Sponsoring website: Emergency Boot CD

 Note: It's perfectly normal for the 'dlxlinux' emulation screen to go completely 'blank' (all black) after a short time... unless you keep typing data into it.
 (Pressing the 'SHIFT' key will cause it to reappear; as will many other keys, but SHIFT is very safe, since it doesn't enter anything on the command line.)

-Holding down the 'SHIFT' key and pressing the 'PageUp' key, one time only, will allow you to scroll back up towards the beginning of the screen output.
-For each key press, it will scroll about 1/2 (one half) the number of lines in a full screen.
+Holding down the 'SHIFT' key and pressing the 'PageUp' key, will allow you to scroll back up towards the beginning of the screen output.
+For each press of the PageUp key, it will scroll about 1/2 (one half) the number of lines in a full screen.
 This is a very common linux/Unix keyboard function.
 The 'SHIFT + PageDown' key combination will scroll back down towards the current command line.

-Note: You'll also find a halt command in /etc that was barely started (it's only one line: #!/bin/sh).
+Note: You'll also find a halt command in /etc that isn't even started (it's only one line: #!/bin/sh).

-If you'd like learn more about Linux commmands using DLX or Tom's RTBT and how create and install more elaborate Linux OS distributions under Bochs, such as Ubuntu, then read our Linux Page here.
+If you'd like learn more about Linux commands using DLX or Tom's RTBT and how create and install more elaborate Linux OS distributions under Bochs, such as Ubuntu, then read our older Linux Page here.

-For the complete User Guide to Bochs, this file should open up in your PC's web browser: Bochs User Manual (if you installed Bochs as instructed to do so above).
+For the complete User Guide to Bochs, this file link should open in your PC's web browser: Bochs User Manual (if you installed Bochs as instructed to do so above), provided you first copy this web page to your local PC.
 Below is a quick guide (with notes) to the most commonly used Bochs Windows Display buttons (they're all explained in detail here: 5.3.2.
 The Bochs headerbar).

 BUTTONDESCRIPTION